 To create an entitlement in vRealize Automation, administrators specify a business group and the service that corresponds to that group.

-If you have been using vRealize Automation, you might have already created these entitlements or equivalent ones.
+If you have been using vRealize Automation, you might have already created these entitlements, or equivalent entitlements.

-Verify that you have administrator credentials for the Orchestrator server.
+- Verify that you have administrator credentials for the vRealize Orchestrator server.
 The account must be a member of the vRealize Orchestrator Admin group configured to authenticate through vCenter Single Sign-On.

-Create the business groups that contain the users you want to entitle.
+- Create the business groups that contain the users that you want to entitle.
 See Create Business Groups for Delegated Administrators and End Users.

-Create the services that correspond to the business groups you want to entitle.
+- Create the services that correspond to the business groups that you want to entitle.
 See Create Services for Delegated Administrators and End Users.

-Familiarize yourself with the procedures for creating entitlements in vRealize Automation.
-The vRealize Automation documentation is available at https://www.vmware.com/support/pubs/vcac-pubs.html.
+- Become familiar with the procedures for creating entitlements in vRealize Automation.
+For information, see the vRealize Automation documentation.

 - Log in to vRealize Automation as an administrator.